microsoft/fluentui/packages/react-hooks/README.md

 - [useBoolean](#useboolean) - Return a boolean value and callbacks for setting it to true or false, or toggling
 - [useConst](#useconst) - Initialize and return a value that's always constant
 - [useControllableValue](#usecontrollablevalue) - Manage the current value for a component that could be either controlled or uncontrolled
+- [useEventCallback](#useeventcallback) - Modified `useCallback` that returns the same function reference every time, but always calls the latest implementation
 - [useForceUpdate](#useforceupdate) - Force a function component to update
 - [useId](#useid) - Get a globally unique ID
 - [useIsomorphicLayoutEffect](#useisomorphiclayouteffect) - Calls `useLayoutEffect` in browser and `useEffect` in SSR, to avoid warnings